Restricted Honda CBR650R 0-60 mph in 5.39 seconds

 You can get slightly better times if you use the whole of first gear for your 0-60 mph run as you do not lose time changing gear, but this will hurt your quarter mile time and any other ‘zero-to’ benchmarks after 60 mph.

-The restricted CBB650R can accelerate from 0-100 mph in 18.40 seconds which is some 11 seconds slower than the full power version but still respectable, but trails the Ninja 400, YZF-R3 and Honda’s own CBR500R.
+The restricted CBB650R can accelerate from 0-100 mph in 18.40 seconds which is some 11 seconds slower than the full power version.

 A2/LAMS CBR650R Top Speed 110.8 mph

-The restricted CBR650R has decent performance for a learner motorcycle and if it is your only experience of a motorcycle, it will feel fast enough at least until you get used to it.
+The restricted CBR650R has decent performance for a learner motorcycle and if it is your only experience with a motorcycle, it will feel fast enough at least until you get used to it.

 The full-power learner bikes such as the YZF-R3, Duke 390, Ninja 400, and CBR500RR are all faster accelerating and have similar or better top speeds.

-On the plus side, we can’t get away from the fact that the CBR650R is a 650 cc motorcycle, so despite its power being cut in half its torque is not that far off of the full-power CBR650R.
+On the plus side, we can’t get away from the fact that the Honda CBR650R is a 650 cc motorcycle, so despite its power being cut in half, its torque output is not that far off of the full-power CBR650R.

 So around town, the CBR650R can feel peppier than some of its rivals.